Utopia Banished: Release history

 A limited edition of this album included a 3" bonus CD; the vinyl release included a bonus 7" containing the same material.
 The 2007 re-release came as part of Earache's Classic Metal series with The DVD as bonus disc.
 In 2012, Earache Records released a remastered edition on limited edition coloured vinyl and CD digipak.

 The EP "The World Keeps Turning" was released in July 1992 on vinyl and CD and contains two non-album tracks, "A Means to an End" and "Insanity Excursion".

 Music

 Jason Birchmeier of AllMusic characterized Utopia Banished as "stylistically veer[ing] somewhere between the grindcore noise assaults of their early, seminal albums" such as Scum and From Enslavement to Obliteration, and the "straightforward death metal" of releases such as Harmony Corruption.
-The album's instrumentation is sad to be more precise and "more confident" than on Harmony Corruption, and the music has been noted for its increased experimentation.
+The album's instrumentation is said to be more precise and "more confident" than on Harmony Corruption, and the music has been noted for its increased experimentation.
 Some of the material has drawn comparisons to shoegaze music, such as the track "Contemptuous".

 Napalm Death make use of samples in some songs on Utopia Banished.
 The tracks "Discordance" and "Awake (To a Life of Misery)" sample snippets from 1988 science fiction film They Live while the track "Contemptuous" takes a line from 1987 war film Full Metal Jacket.